Robin Wonsley

-Robin Wonsley (born 1991) is an American activist and politician who has been a member of the Minneapolis City Council from the 2nd Ward since 2021.
+Robin Worlobah Wonsley (born 1991) is an American activist and politician who has been a member of the Minneapolis City Council from the 2nd Ward since 2021.
+Since 2026, she has also held the title of Minority Leader.

 Early life and education

 Wonsley was born in Chicago in 1991 and grew up on the South Side.
 She attended Carleton College as a Posse Foundation Scholar and graduated in 2013 with a B.A. in Women’s and Gender Studies.
 After graduation, she was awarded a Watson Fellowship that supported her travel to Canada, Australia, South Africa and Ireland, where she studied criminal justice policies and practices.
 She moved to Minneapolis in 2014 and became the program coordinator for the University of Minnesota Women's Center and a board member for Restorative Justice Community Action.

 She completed a mini MBA in Nonprofit Management from the University of St. Thomas in 2015 and began a Ph.D. program at the University of Minnesota in 2018.
 During her Ph.D. program, she conducted research on housing and racial disparities in the Gender, Women, and Sexuality Studies Department.